What? When? Where? Who? How? What’s Next?

 2.)
 Come up with a format – keep it simple – and that makes it easier to become a habit.
 You know those pesky New Year’s Resolutions?
 Turn this into one that you commit to keeping up with!

 3.)
 Don’t count on your memory to help you.
-Once you submit 10 or 15 applications and start to have conversations and interviews, you will lose track of the What, When, Where, Who, How and What’s Next, and your head will spin.
-We can all hope that 2021 looks much different, but as we all know from 2020, things can change pretty darned quickly.
+Once you submit 10 or 15 applications and start to have conversations and interviews, you will lose track of the What, When, Where, Who, How, and What’s Next, and your head will spin.
 Give yourself a fighting chance of “keeping it together” along the way.

 “When I worked seasonally, my only real deal breaker was the six-day workweek.
 I was totally good with giving it my all for five days, doing any job, didn’t care much about the living conditions or the food – at the time – but no matter what, I wanted two days off a week to explore and adventure.”That’s an excerpt from: Seasonal Work Priorities: How To Identify Your Dealbreakers.
 Read the full article for additional insight!